AlessioGr/NotQuests/README.md

 Do not commit your translations on GitHub.
 Instead, use translate.notquests.com.
 Translations are always welcome :) Check https://translate.notquests.com/notquests#readme before translating.

 ## How to build
-Git clone this project and build it with these Gradle commands: `clean build reobfJar`
+Git clone this project and build it with these Gradle commands: `clean build`

 The output file should be in the folder `plugin/build/libs/plugin-version.jar`